AscentMS/data-engineering-recruitment-senior-data-engineer/README.md

 Create a branch in this repository to hold your solution, and commit all your changes to the branch.
 When you're finished, submit a Pull Request; we will then review the solution in the follow-up interview.
 Feel free to add comments both in the code itself, and in the Pull Request, to clarify on any points you feel necessary.

-To make it easier for others to run your code, and to demonstrate code deployment principles,  please add your solution should to a container image.
+To make it easier for others to run your code and demonstrate code deployment principles,  please add your solution to a container image.

 Do not commit the processed data / credentials / etc. to source control; we expect you to demonstrate the process executing.
 ## Data Sources